 We are proud of the role that the Greenheart community played in informing our representatives and the broader public about the benefits of cultural exchange.
 Aside from presenting at the Department of State, other highlights include: meeting with representatives on Capitol Hill, volunteering alongside U.S. Congress-members and their staff, and spearheading social media campaigns to spread awareness.

 In 2019, we’re excited to announce 3 new advocacy priorities:

-2. Supporting hosts in advocating for the exchange programs they value.
+2. Supporting hosts and in advocating for the exchange programs they value.
 Among other things, we’re launching an advocacy toolkit, which will empower all Greenheart hosts and other community members to transform their personal experiences with cultural exchange into effective advocacy on behalf of cultural exchange.
 All Greenheart community members will be able to access this toolkit via the Greenheart Club.
-Look for it in February 2019!

 3. Demonstrating how cultural exchange matters for effective action on the environment and for 21st century learning and professional development.
 Look for updates from our Teach-Pair-Share initiative, which recognizes the unique opportunities for collaboration that teacher exchange programs make possible.
 And keep an eye out for our monthly deep-dive into different environmental issues as we explore what standing with the environment means to us as individuals and to Greenheart as an organization.

 As always, we invite you to join us.
 Together, we will increase understanding and opportunities to participate in cultural exchange.
 Together, we will demonstrate how cultural exchange fosters the global community we need to rise to the challenges of our times.

 * In fact, the Exchange Visitor Program did not exist in Santayana’s time but, as a Spaniard who studied and taught in America before settling in Italy, we think he would approve our use of term.